Professional Teeth Cleaning

 Patients sometimes believe their home hygiene is enough to not have to come in for their regular twice-yearly professional cleanings at Sindledecker.
 This isn’t true, and missing your professional cleansing will usually result in the development of cavities and gum disease.
 All day long, your mouth develops dental plaque, a sticky film that forms on your teeth.
 Plaque consists of the carbohydrates from foods you ate, and bacteria that thrive on those carbohydrates.
 When bacteria ingest this food they produce acids that attack the enamel on your teeth.

 When you brush diligently twice daily and floss you remove the plaque from your teeth, but it immediately starts to rebuild.
 No one can get rid of all the plaque, and plaque left alone hardens into what is known as tartar or calculus.
 Tartar is the rough, off-white-colored stuff that builds up in certain areas of your mouth, such as the inside of your lower front teeth.
-Tartar has to be removed by a hygienist or dentist using a dental pick.
+A hygienist can remove tartar using a dental pick.

 Tartar builds up on patients’ teeth to a degree that it needs attention after about six months.
 If left alone, that tartar will continue to build and it will begin to push under the gumline.
 This is the beginning of gum disease.
 The end of gum disease?
 Lost teeth, dentures, severe pain, and possible heart disease.
 But by keeping your professional cleanings and exam appointments, and using good home hygiene, none of this has to happen.
 Your appointments can be minimal and you can enjoy excellent oral health for the duration.